airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/tutorials/http_api_source.md

 ## Summary

 This is a step-by-step guide for how to create an Airbyte source in Python to read data from an HTTP API.
+We'll be using the Exchangerates API as an example since it is both simple but demonstrates a lot of the capabilities of the CDK.

 ## Requirements

 * Python >= 3.7
 * Docker
-* NodeJS (used to generate the connector).
-We'll replace the NodeJS dependency soon.
+* NodeJS (only used to generate the connector).
+We'll remove the NodeJS dependency soon.

 All the commands below assume that `python` points to a version of python >=3.7.9.
 On some systems, `python` points to a Python2 installation and `python3` points to Python3.
 If this is the case on your machine, substitute all `python` commands in this guide with `python3`.

 ## Checklist

-### Creating a Source

 * Step 1: Create the source using the template
 * Step 2: Build the newly generated source
-* Step 3: Set up your Airbyte development environment
+* Step 3: Define the inputs needed by your connector
-* Step 4: Implement `spec` \(and define the specification for the source `airbyte-integrations/connectors/source-<source-name>/spec.json`\)
+* Step 4: Implement connection checking
-* Step 5: Implement `check`
+* Step 5: Declare the schema of your streams
-* Step 6: Implement `discover`
+* Step 6: Implement functionality for reading your streams
-* Step 7: Implement `read`
+* Step 7: Write unit tests or integration tests
+* Step 8: Use the connector in Airbyte

+If you want to submit this connector to become a default connector within Airbyte:
-* Step 8: Set up Standard Tests
+* Step 9: Set up Standard Tests
-* Step 9: Write unit tests or integration tests
 * Step 10: Update the `README.md` \(If API credentials are required to run the integration, please document how they can be obtained or link to a how-to guide.\)
-* Step 11: Add the connector to the API/UI \(by adding an entry in `airbyte-config/init/src/main/resources/seed/source_definitions.yaml`\)
+* Step 11: Add the connector to the default list of connectors
 * Step 12: Add docs \(in `docs/integrations/sources/<source-name>.md`\)

-{% hint style="info" %}
 Each step of the Creating a Source checklist is explained in more detail below.
-{% endhint %}

-{% hint style="info" %}
-All `./gradlew` commands must be run from the root of the airbyte project.
+**Note**: All `./gradlew` commands must be run from the root of the airbyte project.
-{% endhint %}

-### Submitting a Source to Airbyte

-* If you need help with any step of the process, feel free to submit a PR with your progress and any questions you have.
-* Submit a PR.
-* To run integration tests, Airbyte needs access to a test account/environment.
-Coordinate with an Airbyte engineer \(via the PR\) to add test credentials so that we can run tests for the integration in the CI. \(We will create our own test account once you let us know what source we need to create it for.\)
-* Once the config is stored in Github Secrets, edit `.github/workflows/test-command.yml` and `.github/workflows/publish-command.yml` to inject the config into the build environment.
-* Edit the `airbyte/tools/bin/ci_credentials.sh` script to pull the script from the build environment and write it to `secrets/config.json` during the build.

-{% hint style="info" %}
-If you have a question about a step the Submitting a Source to Airbyte checklist include it in your PR or ask it on [slack](https://slack.airbyte.io).
-{% endhint %}

 ## Explaining Each Step